- File Types and Additional Fields

 Release: Syncs to the CurseForge App by Default.
 These are the files that will auto download when a user clicks the default download button on a project.
 You must have at least one of these files for the project to be available in the website and client.

-Beta: Will not sync to the CurseForge App unless the user chooses to receive Beta files.
+Beta: Will sync to the CurseForge App provided the user chooses to receive Beta files.
 These files will also not appear in the sidebar for all games (except Minecraft).

 Additional Files - These are files attached to another file.
 Usually these are development files for other mod developers who need access to un-obfuscated code.
 They do not download with the main file.
 Instead a developer would go to the file page and download them individually.
 To upload additional files you would select the file you wish to attach them to in the file view and then select the button on the individual file page that says "Upload Additional Files".

 Project Relationships - These are set on individual files.
 They can be embedded libraries, optional libraries, required libraries, tools or incompatible files.
 Once app integration occurs required libraries will automatically be downloaded with the file, optional files will display a message informing the player, and incompatible files will warn the player that installing the 2 files together is at their own risk.

 Experimental: Will not sync to the CurseForge app and will not appear in the website searches.
 The files in this project type can be played using the client import feature.
 Experimental projects can be changed to regular status by clicking on the 'Submit Project for non-experimental' button in the main project page in the warning box (see image below).
 Until then, experimental is great as a testing environment for your mods and addons, or a way to setup your project page before publishing it publicly.